kachurun/opfs-worker/README.md

 **Parameters:**

+- `options.root` (optional): Root path for the file system
 - `options.watchInterval` (optional): Polling interval in milliseconds for file watching
 - `options.hashAlgorithm` (optional): Hash algorithm to use, or `null` to disable hashing
 - `options.maxFileSize` (optional): Maximum file size in bytes for hashing (default: 50MB)

-**Note:** When a hash algorithm is set, all file operations (`stat`, `index`, watch events) will automatically include hash information for files within the size limit.
-Files exceeding `maxFileSize` will not have hash information.
-Set `hashAlgorithm` to `null` to disable hashing and improve performance.
+**Note:** When the `root` option is changed, the file system will automatically remount to the new location.
+All other options are updated immediately without affecting the current mount.

 ### Resolve Path